jimdoescode/mobilepay/README.md

 in another format.

-Now that you have an AndroidPayToken value you can call `VerifyThenDecrypt` on it to decrypt it and do whatever you need to with the decrypted value.
+Now that you have an AndroidPayToken value you can call `VerifyThenDecrypt` on it to decrypt it and do whatever you need to with the decrypted result.
 ```golang
 decrypted, err := token.VerifyThenDecrypt()
 if err == nil {